dbehnke/pYSFReflector3/TESTING.md

   # sync project environment from uv.lock
   uv sync

+To verify the lockfile is up-to-date with the project metadata (local check), run:

+  uv lock --check

+If this command exits with a non-zero status, the `uv.lock` file is stale and you should update it with `uv lock` and commit the result.

 CI notes

 - The GitHub Actions workflow installs `uv` via the upstream curl installer: